securevale/swift-confidential/README.md

 > Experimental Mode requires the Swift 6 toolchain (i.e. Xcode 16.0 or later).

 > [!CAUTION]
-> Swift macros have noticeable impact on build time.
-Also, with the currently available Swift toolchain versions, [the `@Obfuscated` macro causes Swift compiler to crash (segmentation fault: 11) when building in release configuration](https://github.com/swiftlang/swift/issues/80062).
+> Swift macros have a noticeable impact on build time, especially on CI/CD machines with limited CPU and memory.
+To address this issue, starting with Xcode 16.4, you can consider enabling [SwiftSyntax prebuilts for macros](https://forums.swift.org/t/preview-swift-syntax-prebuilts-for-macros/80202).

 ## Configuration